Old-Fashioned, Independent Candy Stores in Lebanon County, PA

 Although they have neither a store "front" nor a web page, word of mouth has proven highly successful for this local candy-maker.
 One can telephone 717-273-1994 and either leave a message or speak with Mrs. Nancy Van Winkle, her husband, or their younger son.
 If someone is home, he or she will tell you if they have your desired quantity and tell you to come over to pick it up.

-According to newspaper accounts, Nancy started making the Opera Fudge in the 1960s to be able to earn money yet stay at home with her children.
-As of 2009, she reported still preparing the candy (opera fudge is not a true fudge) by hand beating it—NO electric mixers are used!
-Apparently, the popularity of Van Winkle opera fudge transcends generations, because fifty plus years later, the business is still going strong.
+According to newspaper accounts, Nancy started making the opera fudge in the 1960s to be able to earn money yet stay at home with her children.
+As of 2009, she is still preparing the candy (opera fudge is not a true fudge) by hand beating it—NO electric mixers are used!
+Apparently, the popularity of Van Winkle opera fudge transcends generations, because 50 plus years later, the business is still going strong.

 Wertz Candies in Lebanon, PA